Best Times to Spot Turtles, Dolphins, and More While Snorkeling

 Whale Sharks: Seasonal Migrations

-These gentle giants are the largest fish in the sea, and they follow predictable migration patterns tied to plankton blooms.
+These gentle giants are the largest fish in the sea, following predictable migration patterns tied to plankton blooms.

-- Best time: November - April - In places like Mexico's Yucatán Peninsula, the Philippines, and Western Australia, whale sharks gather near the surface to feed on plankton.
-Early mornings (7:00 AM - 10:00 AM) are ideal, as the water is calm and visibility is best.
+• Best time: November - April — In places like Mexico's Yucatán Peninsula, the Philippines, and Western Australia, whale sharks gather near the surface to feed on plankton.
+Early mornings (7:00 AM - 10:00 AM) are ideal, with calm water and best visibility.

-- Tidal currents - Whale sharks often feed in areas where currents concentrate plankton.
-Look for rippled water or birds diving-these are signs of a feeding frenzy.
+• Tidal currents — Whale sharks often feed where currents concentrate plankton.
+Look for rippled water or diving birds—signs of a feeding frenzy.

 Equipment tip: When swimming alongside a whale shark, you want a mask that stays comfortable for extended periods.
 The Seaview 180's ergonomic silicone skirt and adjustable strap let you focus on the 40-foot shadow gliding beneath you, not on adjusting your gear.